pjsamuel3/xPlatformDotNet/README.md

 - Mobile development with .NET
 - .NET Core cross-platform development

-- Android Studio
+Extras that I have but might not be needed

--- Includes the Android SDK Manager
+- Android Studio (Which includes the Android SDK Manager)

 ## Mac
-- Visual Studio For Mac
+- Visual Studio For Mac - https://docs.microsoft.com/en-us/visualstudio/mac/
-- XCode (from the app store)
+- XCode (from the app store or https://developer.apple.com/xcode/download/)
 - Android Studio [Optional - I think...]

 # Slides